-Element Explanation Last response (local PC time) SM4 received its last response from the SMU at the date and time displayed here.
-Status Note: Depending on the status of the live data shown in the list below, the following can be displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
+Element Explanation Last response (local PC time) SM4 received its last played here. response from the SMU at the date and time dis- Status Note: Depending on the following can be the status of the live data shown in the list below, displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
 Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File &gt; Application Settings &gt; Live data ).
 Disconnected Connection to the SMU has been disconnected, displayed live data are no longer up to date.
 Sensor No. Sequential No. of the light sensor.
-Comment Name as entered in the Sensors and IO Signals window ( Hardware > Sensors and IO Signals ).
-Processed Data Two types of data can be displayed here in addition to information on e.g., Communication, Error Status, Last receipt: (a) data SM4 uses or processes in any way, e.g. as off-line values when a sensor is not accessible; (b) data edited by the SMU, e.g. to generate averaged values of reading points, such as "Precipitation present" in the case of a laser precipitation sensor.
-Communication OK The status of the communication channel to the WTG is shown here. ✓ Communication to sensor possible Communication to sensor not possible, e.g. due to incorrect IP address or network problems Shadow Possible ✓ Shadow impact possible X No shadow impact possible
+Comment Name as entered in t Sensors and IO Sigr the Sensors and IO Signals window ( Hardware > pals).
+Processed Data Two types of data can be Status, Last receipt: (a) da sensor is not accessible; ( points, such as "Precipitati displayed here in addi ata SM4 uses or proce b) data edited by the s on present" in the cas ition to information on e.g., Communication, Error esses in any way, e.g. as off-line values when a SMU, e.g. to generate averaged values of reading e of a laser precipitation sensor.
+Communication OK The status of the cor nmunication channel to the WTG is shown here. ✓ Communication to sensor possible Communication address or net to sensor not possible, e.g. due to incorrect IP work problems Shadow Possible ✓ Shadow impactX No shadow imp t possible pact possible

-Element Explanation Sensor Data Data displayed here as red ceived from the sensor Direct Light [lx] The value measured by the four photo diodes of the light sensor.
+Element Explanation Sensor Data Data displayed here as rea ceived from the sensor Direct Light [lx] The value measured by the four photo diodes of the light sensor.
 Sun Azimuth [°] Value calculated by the sensor itself.
 Sun Elevation Angle [°] Value calculated by the sensor itself.
 Details If you would like to display all available information and not just the standard columns, select the Details option in the window at the top right.
-Only the content of the standard columns is explained in the table as the detailed view is intended exclusively for technicians for the purpose of troubleshooting.
-Settings If you click on this button, the Application Settings window, Update intervals for live data windows ( File > Application Settings > Live Data ) input area opens.
+Only the content of the standard columns is explained in the table as the detailed view is intended exclusively for technicians for the purpose of troubleshooting. 🔯 Settings If you click on this button, the Application Settings window, Update intervals for live data windows ( File &gt; Application Settings &gt; Live Data ) input area opens.
 The interval can be changed there.